ManeeshM5/Jetpack/README.md

 + Choose 'Python' as the extension type
 + Supply it with the path to the downloaded .py file
 + Click on 'Next', and it should be ready!

+##Usage
++ From any Burp tab, send a request to Jetpack using the context menu
++ Insert a token you'd like to use
++ Mark the token area in the request using the Simolean operator(§)
++ Click on the 'Start Attack' button
++ See how your target server responds to the different payloads!